ookadeet/SocialMedia-MentalHealth/README.md

 ## Results

 For ADHD, anxiety, depression, and self-esteem, no significant influence of total number of platforms used was found as p-values for each exceeded the 0.05 tolerance.
 Hours online was found to have a significant influence.
 The regression analysis was re-run for each using only hours spent online and retained significance.
-Outputs below, including R-square, Mean Absolute Error, Mean Square Error, and Root Mean Square Error:
+Analysis outputs are detailed below, including R-square, Mean Absolute Error, Mean Square Error, and Root Mean Square Error:

 | Measure | p-Value | Intercept | Coefficient | R2 | MAE | MSE | RMSE |
 | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: |